deep5050/HighlightedCS/. github/pull_request_template.md

 - [ ] update for an existing book with more highlights added
 - [ ] fine copy of an existing book
 - [ ] other documentation changes

+> Repeat the above section if it contains multiple book submissions or changes